 - Facilitate workshops to provide information and support for parents in a group setting.

 The SWIS program has proven very valuable in filling an important service gap by linking newcomers with the school system.
-By partnering with the North Shore Multicultural Society, West Vancouver Schools increases and expands access to resources to provide better support to students and their families.
+By partnering with Impact North Shore (formerly The North Shore Multicultural Society), West Vancouver Schools increases and expands access to resources to provide better support to students and their families.

 At West Vancouver Schools, SWIS services are available in Farsi, Mandarin and Cantonese.
 If additional languages are required, do not hesitate to contact the SWIS team for further assistance.